Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Tools.md

 ![Splunk](../../../images/splunk.png)

-[Splunk](https://splunkbase.splunk.com/app/4866/#/details) is a third-party monitoring solution that works with Quorum.
+[Splunk](https://splunkbase.splunk.com/app/4866/#/details) is a third-party monitoring solution that works with GoQuorum.
 If you add Splunk to your network (docker-compose only), all logs will be directed to the local Splunk container.
 From there, you can search through the logs, see network metrics, and create custom dashboards with the data that you are interested in.

 Once you have selected this tool and started the network, the Splunk UI will be accessible at [http://localhost:8000](http://localhost:8000)